Minyus/causallift/README.md

 by the campaign.

-Suppose you are in charge of a marketing campaign to sell a product, and the estimated conversion rate (probability to buy a product) of a customer if targeted is 50 % and the estimated conversion rate if not targeted is 40 %, then the uplift score of the customer is (50–40) = +10 % points.
+Suppose you are in charge of a marketing campaign to sell a product, and the estimated conversion rate (probability to buy a product) of a customer is 50 % if targeted and the estimated conversion rate is 40 % if not targeted, then the uplift score of the customer is (50–40) = +10 % points.
 Likewise, suppose the estimated conversion rate if targeted is 20 % and the estimated conversion rate if not targeted is 80%, the uplift score is (20–80) = -60 % points (negative value).